 Analysis and Test Results

 Climbing shoes offer a wide range of performance alongside a broad spectrum of prices.
 As such, some have earned specific awards, like Editors' Choice or Top Pick for All Day Comfort.
 We also take the task of awarding our Best Buy winners seriously.
 The Butora Brava takes the award for kids, while the Butora Acro and La Sportiva Tarantula win for men.
 Often, models toward the bottom right represent the highest value for the cost.
 In this case, since many contenders in our fleet are concentrated toward a higher price point, the models presented in the middle of the chart (closer to the bottom) represent the highest performance for the price.
 As climbing gains popularity, new shoe models are increasingly higher priced and higher performing.
-As testers, we're most excited about models that hit the sweet spot of performance and price, like the Acro and the Evolv X1.
-We feel like its a big win for dirtbags everywhere when a high performing shoe is affordable.
-Additionally, we mention any experience we've had with resoling shoes we've worn for a long time.
-While expensive, the La Sportiva TC Pros and La Sportiva Solutions resole well, and a few resolers are even resoling the "no-edge" models.
+As testers, we're most excited about models that hit the sweet spot of performance and price, like the Acros and the Evolv X1

 The ability to make use of even the smallest edges are paramount in climbing shoe performance.
 The more weight you can get on your feet, the less weight burdens your throbbing forearms, and the more likely you are to send.
 The top edgers are the La Sportiva Genius and the slender Tenaya Tarifa.
-Both of these models offer an excellent balance of support and sensitivity.
-While wearing these shoes, our testers could balance on small edges and make use of the tiniest ripples, despite the Genius and Tarifa being relatively soft shoes.
-The Tarifa employs a reverse bi-tension rand design to keep your toes firmly in place at the front edge of the shoe.
-Shoes like the La Sportiva Kataki and the La Sportiva TC Pro are great edgers, employing the traditional strategy of being stiff at the sacrifice of sensitivity.
-The La Sportiva Solution tries to balance the deck with a softer midsole, resulting in a sensitive edger that could still leave you with burning calves on long low angle pitches.
+Both these models offer an excellent balance of support and sensitivity.

 The Genius gets your toes even further into the front of the shoe with its "no-edge" technology, holds its shape with a Permanent Power Platform (P3), and remains flexible due to its soft mid-sole.
 These technologies all come together so that we can get a little closer to having one shoe that can do it all.
 The Scarpa Instinct VS and the Butora Acro are also edging champs, but lack the sensitivity of the top contenders.
-The La Sportiva Kataki provides the best balance of edging and crack climbing.
+The Editors' Choice Award-winning La Sportiva Kataki provides the best balance of edging and crack climbing.
 Keep in mind that the best shoe for you is going to be the one that fits the best and provides the comfort and performance you deem necessary.
+For many of us, the Kataki delivered just that.

 The best shoes for crack climbing are wide in the midsole, so your feet aren't crushed in hand cracks, complete with a low volume toe so that they can fit in cracks from thin hands down to fingers.
 If the shoe is so tight that your toes become completely curled, they won't be able to wiggle into small cracks.
-We climbed cracks in Idaho's City of Rocks and in Yosemite National Park, where cracks of many sizes are on the same pitch, and of course, we spend as much time as possible charging splitters of all kinds at Indian Creek.
+We climbed cracks in Idaho's City of Rocks and in Yosemite National Park, where cracks of many sizes are on the same pitch.

 While crack climbing in each shoe, we took note of how much pain and fatigue we felt as we twisted and torqued our feet.
 Narrow shoes like the Tenaya Tarifa hurt the most, while wider shoes like the Five Ten Quantum and the Scarpa Vapor V felt the most comfortable.
 Laces like those on the Quantum felt more comfortable and fared better on long crack climbs.
 Velcro buckles like those on the Vapor V can press uncomfortably on some feet in cracks, and and the buckles have the potential to become damaged.

 Traditionalists swear by slipper style shoes like the Evolv Addict and the Five Ten Moccasym, sizing them up from their normal sizing so they can cram the toes into thin cracks.
-Our testers agree that the hard cracks of the future will be climbed in shoes that can fit in thinner (.75-.5) cracks and edge like there's no tomorrow.
-Difficult granite crack climbing often involves challenging boulder cruxes, and our Top Pick For Crack Climbing, the La Sportiva Kataki, is perfectly equipped for modern crack test pieces.
+Our testers agree that the hard cracks of the future will be climbed in shoes that can fit in thinner (.75-.5) cracks /and/ edge like there's no tomorrow.
+Difficult granite crack climbing often involves difficult boulder cruxes, and the La Sportiva Kataki is perfectly equipped for modern crack test pieces.
 The Kataki is more supportive than a soft slipper in cracks, and the solid lacing system keeps the shoe in place.
 When your foot moves around a lot in your shoe while jamming, it can cause blisters on your pinky toes, making crack climbing a torturous endeavor, instead of a blissful adventure.
-The similar La Sportiva Katana handles cracks with the same ease of the Kataki, but has a slightly wider fit and felt more comfortable on multi-pitch climbs than the Katakis to our testers.
+The La Sportiva Otaki also does well with this style of climbing, but lost a point because the velcro closure system doesn't feel as comfortable for crack climbing.

 The La Sportiva Skwama is also one of our favorite crack climbing shoes based on its perfect shape for fitting in all sizes of cracks.
 The thin layer of rubber on the top of this model also offered a little extra protection for our sore feet, and the single velcro closure remained out of the way while we jammed our feet into cracks hand sized and up.
 This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting edge free climbs are often too small to accept shoes like the famous La Sportiva TC Pro.

-Barbara Zangerl and Jacobo Larcher used these shoes to make the third and fourth free ascents of the Zodiac on El Cap - a further testament to the versatility of this shoe, which is designed for "high-end bouldering.
+Barbara Zangerl and Jacobo Larcher used the Skwamas to make the 3rd and 4th free ascents of the Zodiac on El Cap - a further testament to the versatility of this shoe, which is designed for "high-end bouldering.
 The Scarpa Instinct VS is a wide shoe and felt comfortable to our wide-footed lead tester in hand cracks, but the high volume toe didn't fit into smaller cracks (think tight hands and down); we found the same results with the Skwama and the Quantum.
 The Butora Acro isn't comfortable enough for all-day jamming at Indian Creek but performed well on single pitch granite cracks, where a low volume toe can fit into small pods and where you still need some edging power to take advantage of micro footholds outside the cracks.
-The sporty La Sportiva Solution is a great secret weapon for long finger crack due to their pointy toe and excellent edging performance and are Honnold's choice for hard desert finger splitters.
+The sporty La Sportiva Solutions are a great secret weapon for long finger crack due to their pointy toe and great edging performance, and are Honnold's choice for hard desert finger splitters.
+For offwidths and chimneys, we prefer a shoe with some ankle protection.
+Thankfully there are two high-tops in our review: the TC Pro and the Butora Altura.

 A shoe's performance in pockets is a function of its edging ability, the shape of the toe, and in the case of steep, pocketed terrain, how downturned the shoe is.
 Our testers spent a month in Lander WY, home to Sinks Canyon and Wild Iris, one of the pocket climbing meccas in the US.
 Some of the climbs here feature only small pockets for hand and footholds.